Tips for driving in fog

 Finally, the most obvious and natural safety measure when driving in fog is to reduce your speed.
 Some drivers find they go faster in fog as the usual markers of road speed perception are hidden.
 Of course, this is dangerous, especially if there are cars without their lights on ahead of you and out of view or parked cars which can come out of nowhere if you’re speeding through the fog.

-Driving in fog can be dangerous so always think about your visibility and the visibility of other road users.
-Make yourself as visible as possible and keep your distance.
+Driving in fog can be dangerous so it’s important that as well as considering your own visibility it’s important to think about the visibility of other drivers on the road.
+Ensure that you make yourself as visible as possible and keep your distance.
 We hope these tips will help you stay safe during the fog.